Architecture Decision Records

 | 004 | 3-Phase Container Security Pipeline | Accepted | Structured the security pipeline into three phases: pre-build (hadolint + checkov), post-build (trivy + syft), and post-scan (cosign).
 Skipped grype (trivy covers it) and osv-scanner (uv audit provides native OSV scanning). |

-| 005 | ALB JWT Validation Over API Gateway | Accepted | Uses ALB-native validate_token action (launched Nov 2025) instead of API Gateway HTTP API for JWT authentication.
+| 005 | ALB JWT Validation Over API Gateway | Proposed | Uses ALB-native validate_token action (launched Nov 2025) instead of API Gateway HTTP API for JWT authentication.
 Saves $260-2,400/month depending on request volume with zero additional latency. |

-| 006 | Portkey Dual-Format API | Accepted | Verified that Portkey OSS natively serves both OpenAI Chat Completions (/v1/chat/completions) and Anthropic Messages (/v1/messages) on a single port.
-No custom middleware or translation layer needed. |
+| 006 | Dual-Format API | Accepted | Both OpenAI Chat Completions (/v1/chat/completions) and Anthropic Messages (/v1/messages) are served natively on a single port, with no custom middleware or translation layer.
+Still true under agentgateway (ADR-017), which selects the route type from the path suffix. |

 | 007 | AWS Provider Upgrade to >= 6.22 | Accepted | Upgraded the Terraform AWS provider from ~> 5.0 to ~> 6.22 to enable the ALB JWT validation resource (jwt_validation block in aws_lb_listener).
 Zero-risk upgrade since infrastructure was deployed fresh on v6. |